Theme - COLOURS

 Materials Needed: Scraps of colored construction paper, glue, and large white paper for each child, scissors (optional)

-The children cut or tear paper into smaller pieces and glue onto the white paper.
+The children cut or tear paper into smaller pieces and glue it onto the white paper.

 The colors are discussed while the children work on their collages.
 Ask questions about the colors such as: